CristianoBarone/discordAtWar/README.md

 # What is this madness?
 This is the bot used in the Italian discord-RP KOI, you can make wars with it and from 23/March/2021 it's being updated and rewritten as I came back on working at it, you can still find the first original code in the "legacy" branch.
 Please always link this repos as source.
-Some of the code is still in Italian, total translation is on the way.

 ## What features are in the bot?
 - [x] Classes for players (Infantry, arty, ships, cavalry)